 Equine Assisted Psychotherapy

-Meet Taz, he is the newest partner at WML Wellness LLC.
+Meet Taz, he is our equine partner at WML Wellness LLC.
 He assists in the counseling process by helping clients gain awareness of the present moment.
-So often we go about our day without being present.
-Our robotic lives can feel like we are on autopilot and we forget to have presence and awareness.
+Often, we go about our day without being fully present.
+Our robotic lives can make us feel like we’re on autopilot, causing us to forget to be present and aware.
 Taz helps clients with their presence because it’s hard to stand next to a horse without noticing their majestic qualities, size, and gracefulness.
-There is a connection that is formed between humans and horses that builds trust, confidence, and an opportunity for self-reflection, observation, and healthy attachment.
-Horses respond to people’s energy and spook easily making them unpredictable and forcing us humans to adjust at a moment’s notice.
-Horses force people to have a flexible mindset and adjust their behavior and temperament because horses are very sensitive to our energy and they will let you know.
+A connection is formed between humans and horses that fosters trust, confidence, and opportunities for self-reflection, observation, and healthy attachment.
+Horses respond to people’s energy and spook easily, making them unpredictable and forcing us humans to adjust at a moment’s notice.
+Horses require people to adopt a flexible mindset and change their behavior and temperament, as horses are susceptible to our energy and will let us know.

 How does the Therapy work at WML Wellness LLC

-A new Client to equine therapy will generally start with low levels of interaction with the horse: petting, grooming, and feeding.
+A new Client to equine therapy will generally start with low levels of interaction with the horse, such as petting, grooming, and feeding.
 We might then work up to haltering Taz and leading him together.
-Not all equine therapy incorporates riding horses, though it is frequently woven into the practice.
+Not all equine therapy involves riding horses, although it is frequently incorporated into the practice.
 We will discuss the client’s readiness and determine together when the time is right.

-Equine-assisted psychotherapy is said to work in part because of the natural ability horses have to pick up on human emotional expressions and needs.
-Particularly patient, perceptive, and attuned to displays of fear, anger, agitation, and despair, horses are able to mirror human moods in a nonjudgmental way, without motive or expectations.
-As the person in therapy bonds with the horse, self-awareness grows and emotional healing often takes place.
+Equine-assisted psychotherapy is said to work in part because horses have a natural ability to pick up on human emotional expressions and needs.
+Particularly patient, perceptive, and attuned to displays of fear, anger, agitation, and despair, horses can mirror human moods in a nonjudgmental way, without motive or expectations.
+As the person in therapy bonds with the horse, self-awareness deepens, and emotional healing often occurs.

 Equine-assisted psychotherapy, also called equestrian therapy or horse therapy, is a type of experiential mental health treatment that involves a person in therapy interacting with horses.
 Designed for people of all ages, equine therapy has been shown to treat a wide range of mental health issues, addressing both physical and psychological concerns.